Strange how a teapot can represent at the same time the comforts of solitude and the pleasures of company

-White teas are becoming very popular now as they are considered to be the most beneficial of all teas for their health benefits.
-With more antioxidants than black or green tea, white tea has anticancer properties, is heart healthy, has a calming (anti-sagging!) and detoxifying effect on the skin and the ability to strengthen our immune system.
-An added bonus is that it tastes so good!
+White teas are becoming very popular.
+They are considered to be the most beneficial of all teas for their health benefits.
+With more antioxidants than black or green tea, white tea has anti-cancer properties.
+We have read that the tea is heart-healthy, has a calming (anti-sagging!) and detoxifying effect on the skin, and the ability to strengthen our immune system.
+A bonus is that it tastes so good!

-There are debates aplenty about the amount of caffeine in White teas; could it be that as the tea is made from young leaves that they contain the most concentrated amount of caffeine?
+There are debates aplenty about the amount of caffeine in white teas.
+Could it be that as the tea is made from young leaves, they contain the most concentrated amount of caffeine?
 The fact that we infuse for less time and at a lower temperature may mean less caffeine is released…and so on.
-We may never know the exact reason and it really does not seem to matter too much!
+We may never know the exact reason, and it really does not seem to matter too much!

-In my experience I have found White tea VERY agreeable to my body function.
-I do not seem to get as overheated or troubled with the caffeine content and therefore have been able to drink later into the day.
+In my experience, I have found White tea VERY agreeable to my body function.
+I do not seem to get as overheated or troubled with the caffeine content.
+Therefore, I have been able to drink later into the day.
 See how it works for you!

-Pear Mu Tan is a tea that really keeps on giving and certainly wears the title ‘the culmination of all that is elegant’ very well.
+In conclusion, Pear Mu Tan is a tea that really keeps on giving and certainly wears the title ‘the culmination of all that is elegant’ very well.

 The new buds are picked before they open when they have a white, silvery appearance (hence the name!).
 This white appearance is the ‘hao” or hair on the bud or baby leaf.

-White Mischief is a type of tea known as Pai Mu Tan which means “white peony” and is produced in Fujian Province from a variety of tea bush called Narcissus or chaicha where only the “two leaves and bud” are used.
+White Mischief is a type of tea known as Pai Mu Tan, which means “white peony” and is produced in Fujian Province from a variety of tea bush called Narcissus or chaicha where only the “two leaves and a bud” are used.
 The tea is mostly green with silver tips and is quite light and fluffy.
 The mischievousness is created by blending with a healthy dose of tart pomegranate and juicy guava!